(For Part One, go here)

 Second in precedence to Barbarossa was the King of France, Philip II Augustus.
 25 years old at the time of his departure on the Crusade, he was eager to erase the ignominy of his father, Louis the Pious’ failure in the Second Crusade.
 Philip was less a warrior and more a careful planner.
 His life is one long, step-by-well-laid-step effort to increase royal authority and recover lost lands.

-The force he led on Crusade was, though, very modest in size though elite in make-up: a mere 650 knights and twice the number of squires.
+However, the force he led on Crusade was very modest in size, though elite in make-up: a mere 650 knights and twice the number of squires.
 This miserly force can be explained by the fact that at this stage of French nationalism, the various territories of France were controlled by great landed magnates, Philip’s vassals.
-The land actually under the direct control of the King of France was only the area immediately surrounding Paris (called, appropriately enough, Isle de France).
+The land actually under the direct control of the King of France was only the area immediately surrounding Paris (called, appropriately enough, Île-de-France ).
 The force taken on Crusade by Philip likely represented his personal “Mesnie” (military household) and those who held land within the Isle de France.

 Barbarossa’s army advanced overland, while both the kings and lesser magnates traveled by sea.
 When the Emperor’s army reached Hungary, Frederick was joined by 2,000 Hungarians led by Prince Géza.
 All seemed propitious.